hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 ```

-The following policy would evaluate to `true`, if the resource was present in
+The following policy would evaluate to `true` if the resource was present in
 the state:

 ```python